Gravity Hurts

 "Gravity Hurts" is a song by Danish rock band Cryoshell featuring the Budapest Art Orchestra, released as a stand-alone single on January 12, 2018.
 Written by Mikkel Maltha, the single was recorded in 2017 and produced by Jacob Hansen.
 It is a symphonic pop song – the second remake of "Gravity Hurts" since its original alternative rock variant was released in 2008.

-Initially produced for the Lego toy series Bionicle and utilized in the promotional campaign of their 2008 Phantoka sets, the song was originally sung by Niels Brinck before a reproduction with fellow Danish singer Tine Midtgaard was recorded in 2011.
+Initially produced for the Lego toy series Bionicle and used in the promotional campaign of their 2008 Phantoka sets, the song was originally sung by Niels Brinck before a reproduction with fellow Danish singer Tine Midtgaard was recorded in 2011.
 After the release of the orchestral remix featuring incumbent lead singer Christine Lorentzen, the former versions received singular releases on December 14, 2018.

 Writing and recording

 "Gravity Hurts" was written by Mikkel Maltha in late 2007 with the intention of being used in the marketing campaign of the Lego Bionicle Phantoka toy wave of 2008.
 The lyrics allude to elements from the 2008 Bionicle storyline featuring the Phantoka characters.
-Maltha had previously penned and been involved in the production of two other songs – "Creeping in My Soul" and "Face Me" – also utilized in Bionicle's marketing campaigns, and would go on to produce more for the Lego.
+Maltha had previously penned and been involved in the production of two other songs – "Creeping in My Soul" and "Face Me" – also used in Bionicle's marketing campaigns, and would go on to produce more for the Lego.

 Recorded in late 2007, the version of "Gravity Hurts" made for Bionicle was produced by Eddie Simonsen as an alternative rock song and features Niels Brinck on vocals, Kasper Søderlund on all guitars, Maltha on keyboards and Jakob Gundel on drums.
 The instrumentation was later remastered at Hansen Studios in Ribe, Denmark during recording sessions in 2012.

 By the time Maltha and Søderlund had established themselves as the band Cryoshell with lead singer Christine Lorentzen, a new version of "Gravity Hurts" was recorded in late 2011 at Hansen Studios with producer Jacob Hansen.
 The remix features fellow Danish singer Tine Midtgaard standing in for Lorentzen while she took maternity leave.
 Søderlund and Maltha reprise their respective guitarist and keyboardist roles while Martin Pagaard features on drums.
 Midgaard and Pagaard also feature in the song "Breakout" recorded around the same time.
 In addition to a lighter pop rock tone, a lyric in the chorus of the remix was altered from "Team up for battle we fly" to "Battle is all in your mind".
 While not confirmed, the change is thought to be a way of distancing the song from the Bionicle franchise, as the former lyric refers to the Phantoka characters from the line.

 A third version, again produced by Hansen, was recorded in 2017 with Lorentzen.
 As opposed to previous versions of "Gravity Hurts" which are alternative rock songs, this remix was produced as a classical symphonic piece and features orchestral arrangements from the Budapest Art Orchestra conducted by Peter Due.